ga-wdi-boston/js-basics-1-assessment/README.md

 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+After this code executes the value of c is 7.

+In the last line, we have the assignment operator `=`, which assigns the value of the expression on the right to the variable on the left and returns that value.
+Inside the expression on the right we just have `+` addition, which adds the values of `c` and `d` before assigning that to the variable on the left of the assignment operator.

 ## Question 3

 ```js